Watermark-based Attribution of AI-Generated Content: Experiments

-\myparatight{Watermarking method} We use the learning-based watermarking method HiDDeN~\cite{zhu2018hidden}, which is the basis for modern learning-based image watermarking.
-Unless otherwise mentioned, we use standard training with the default parameter settings in the publicly available code, except that we use ResNet18 as the decoder to enlarge the capacity to encode/decode longer watermarks.
-For each GenAI model, we train a watermark encoder/decoder using the corresponding AI-generated image training set and evaluate the detection and attribution performance on the testing set.

-\myparatight{Watermark selection methods} We evaluate Random, NRG, and A-BSTA watermark selection methods.
-Unless otherwise mentioned, we use A-BSTA.
-Note that we do not use BSTA because it is not scalable.
-For instance, it takes BSTA more than 8 hours to generate even 16 watermarks.
+\myparatight{Watermarking methods} We consider three representative image watermarking methods: HiDDeN~\citep{zhu2018hidden}, StegaStamp~\citep{tancik2020stegastamp}, and PRC watermark~\citep{gunnundetectable}.
+HiDDeN serves as the foundation for modern deep learning–based watermarking approaches.
+StegaStamp is a state-of-the-art method that embeds a watermark into an image after it has been generated.
+PRC watermark, on the other hand, represents a state-of-the-art approach where watermarks are inherently embedded during the image generation process.
+For HiDDeN and StegaStamp, we train the encoder–decoder pair for each GenAI model using its corresponding AI-generated image training set, and evaluate performance on the testing set.

-\myparatight{Evaluation metrics} As discussed in Section~\ref{metrics selection}, we mainly use three evaluation metrics, i.e., TDR, FDR, and TAR. {FDR} is the fraction of the 1,000 non-AI-generated images that are falsely detected as AI-generated. {FDR} does not depend on users.
-In contrast, {TDR} and {TAR} depend on users because they use different watermarks, leading to different distributions of AI-generated images.
-For each of the $s$ users, we embed its watermark into 100 images randomly sampled from a testing AI-generated image dataset; and then we calculate the {TDR} and {TAR} for the user.

-In most of our experiments, we report the \emph{average TDR} and \emph{average TAR}, which respectively are the {TDR} and {TAR} averaged among the $s$ users.
-However, average {TDR} and average {TAR} cannot reflect the detection/attribution performance for the worst-case users, i.e., some users may have quite small TDR/TAR, but the average TDR/TAR may still be very large.
-Therefore, we further consider the 1\% users (at least 1 user) with the smallest TDR (or TAR) and report their average TDR (or TAR), which we call \emph{worst 1\% TDR} (or \emph{worst 1\% TAR}).
+\myparatight{Evaluation metrics} We use TDR, FDR, and TAR.
+FDR is the fraction of the 1,000 non-AI-generated images that are falsely detected as AI-generated.
+For each user $U_i$, we embed its watermark into 100 images randomly sampled from a testing AI-generated image dataset; and then we calculate the TDR$_i$ and TAR$_i$ for the user.
+In most of our experiments, we report the \emph{average TDR} and \emph{average TAR}, which respectively are the average TDR$_i$ and TAR$_i$ among the $s$ users.
+However, average TDR and average TAR cannot reflect the detection/attribution performance for the worst-case users, i.e., some users may have quite small TDR$_i$/TAR$_i$, but the average TDR/TAR may still be very large.
+Therefore, we further consider the 1\% users (at least 1 user) with the smallest TDR$_i$ (or TAR$_i$) and report their average TDR (or TAR), which we call \emph{worst 1\% TDR} (or \emph{worst 1\% TAR}).